ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 1. Use the information from the Amazon Developer Console Alexa Skill configuration to set up the following fields in the Droplit Alexa Skill configuration
    1. Redirect URL
       1. This can be either provided URL.
-They should look similar to the following:
+The urls provided in the Amazon Developer Dashboard Alexa Configuration should look similar to the following:
          1. [https://layla.amazon.com/api/skill/link/M2NGQSTDAAUR23](https://layla.amazon.com/api/skill/link/M2NGQSTDAAUR23)
          2. [https://pitangui.amazon.com/api/skill/link/M2NGQSTDAAUR23](https://pitangui.amazon.com/api/skill/link/M2NGQSTDAAUR23)
    2. Alexa Skill ARN
+      1. This field requires the **Application ID** located in the **Skill Information **page on the Amazon Developer Dashboard.

 ## Conclusion